Asymptotics of characters of symmetric groups related to Stanley character formula: Abstract

-is the character of the symmetric group.
+where $|\pi|$ is the minimal number of factors needed to write $\pi\in S_n$ as a product of transpositions.
 We also give uniform estimates for the error term in the Vershik-Kerov's and Biane's character formulas and give a new formula for free cumulants of the transition measure.